 If you’re eying a hosted solution, pay close attention to the app company’s home country.

 Although we’ve discussed platform management and buy-in, one key question remains.
 Which communication and collaboration channels do your employees use now?
 Which additional channels do they need?
 What other features might benefit your company?

 Do your employees text each at other work?
 If they do, your platform needs SMS.

-One-to-one calls, conference calls, and individual and group video calls are all corporate staples.
+One-to-one calls, conference calls, and individual and group secure video conferencing calls are all corporate staples.
 You need them.

 Check with your legal department about auto message destruction.
 Even if your IT policies don’t demand this, it’s necessary for some industries.

 Emailed files are version control nightmares.
 Even with the best naming system, you never know if you’re working with the latest version or if John forgot to tell you that he added six pages.
 Shared drives suffer similar drawbacks.
 Efficient collaboration requires true file sharing, preferably with version control.